2015-2016 Academic Catalog

 The primary physical library collection at CCA is housed in the Learning Resource Center at the CentreTech Campus in S202.
 The Lowry campus has satellite libraries in selected departments, including Art, Law, and Science.
 The collection is searchable through our online catalog, AspenCat.
 For information on obtaining books, eBooks, scholarly articles, and research assistance, please refer to the website: www.ccaurora.edu/library, or in MyCCA in the Resources tab, the Library channel.

-The Community College of Aurora's career services office provides a variety of online and face-to-face resources to assist students with career exploration, career skills development and internship/employment opportunities.
-The goal of the department is to prepare the student to research, plan and navigate their individual career path.
+The Community College of Aurora's Career PATHS Center provides a variety of online and face-to-face resources to assist you with career exploration, career skills development and internship/employment opportunities.
+PATHS represents the vision that, Preparation + Attributes + Talents + Hands-On Experiences = Success, in achieving your personal career goals.

 The bookstore is located in the Student Centre, CentreTech Campus, Room S107.